Jasper-Zhou/Alpha_Edison_Challenge/NLP_IMDB_Sentiment_Analysis/README.md

 # NLP: IMDB Sentiment Analysis Description

 ## Achievement
-Accuracy of the best model on test dataset is 91.6%.
+Accuracy of the best model on test set is 91.6%.

 ## Analysis